Integrating Empirical Biography with Theoretical Framework Development

 2.3 Integration Theory of Tedium and Play

 Conventionally, "Tedium" and "Play" have been understood as opposing concepts.
-However, Thought Engineering analysis reveals both as different implementation methods of Self-OS Engineering.
+However, Thought Engineering analysis proposes that both represent different implementation methods of Self-OS Engineering.

 Self-OS design prioritizing system stability and predictability, emphasizing robustness against environmental fluctuations.